matheus-crivellari/Unity-Webservice-Test/readme.md

 # Unity Web-service Test
 ## What is this?
-A simple QUIZ game where player earn points by answering multi-choice trivia questions.
+A simple QUIZ game where a player earns points by answering multi-choice trivia questions.
 The game loads questions via web-service from [Open Trivia Database](https://opentdb.com/) and displays them to the user through Unity GUI.

 ## What's the purpose?